Skip to main content

 So, what are the tasks of the injector, and what exactly does its injector.get() method do:

-Let's now try to pass an empty array to the injector when creating it.
-In this case, calling injector.get() will throw an error:
+Now let’s break rule 1 and try to pass an empty array when creating the injector.
+In that case, calling injector.get() will throw an error:

 const injector = Injector.resolveAndCreate([]);